Better-Britain/reports/reports/osa-explainer/sections/04_case_studies.md

 # D) Over‑/under‑compliance & case studies

+Real safety lives in the details.
+Some platforms take the hint—offer choices, delete data, keep the door open but sensible.
+Others reach for the bluntest tool and call it a day.
+These snapshots show what “good” feels like, what “lazy” looks like, and why users react the way they do.

 <details>
 <summary><strong>What does “good” look like in practice?</strong></summary>
 Short answer: multiple routes, privacy‑by‑default, clear appeals, and minimal exclusion.